toshinari123/1320-blind/README.md

 it literally screenshots the screen everytime and sends it to a bunch of ais; so open ur camera app to fullscreen to test (https://webcamtests.com/)

-install libraries:
+install libraries (for huggingface):

-1. `pip install sounddevice soundfile gtts transformers pyautogui pillow speechrecognition scipy torch timm`
+1. `pip install sounddevice soundfile gtts transformers pyautogui pillow speechrecognition scipy torch timm playsound`

 for gcloud: